Broadband availability checker guide UK broadband guide cover image.

 In one minute

-• Watch outs: Relying on postcode only; assuming estimated speeds will definitely be achieved; ignoring installation timelines.
+• Watch outs: Relying on postcode averages.

-• Typical contract: Often 12 to 24 months.
+• Typical contract: Often 12 to 24 months, unless stated otherwise.

 Key facts